 Please don’t contact me if the role or employer involves:

 Prerequisites for the Organization

 - Software Engineering Focus: Your primary product should be computer software or hardware.
-The majority (i.e., > 50%) of the employees should be software engineers.
+The majority (i.e., > 50%) of the employees must be software engineers.

-- Freedom to Work on Personal Projects: I should be free to work on personal open source projects in my own time and with my own resources without any interference from your organization’s legal team.
+- Freedom to Work on Personal Projects: I must be free to work on personal open source projects (in my own time, with my own resources) without any interference from your organization’s legal team.

 - Direct Product Monetization: You must be selling your product directly to the end-user.
 In particular, advertisement must not be an option for revenue.

 - Financial Stability: The organization must already be making a profit, and have well-charted funding and expansion plan for the next 5 years.